pivotal/docs-tas-adapter/reference-architecture.md

 # Reference Architecture

-This topic gives you a path to creating a production deployment of Application Service Adapter.
+This topic provides a path to creating a production deployment of Application Service Adapter.
 However, do not feel constrained to follow this exact path if your specific use cases warrant a different architecture.

-Design decisions enumerated in this document exemplify the main design issues you will encounter in planning your Application Service Adapter environment and the rationale behind a chosen solution path.
+Design decisions described in this topic exemplify the main design issues you will encounter in planning your Application Service Adapter environment and the rationale behind a chosen solution path.
 Understanding these decisions can help provide a rationale for any necessary deviation from this architecture.